 - We receive annual inspections as a part of our State Licensing and are proud of our history of exemplary scores.

-- We thoroughly vet each of our staff applicants which includes a face to face/Skype interview, background check, references and social media search.
+- We thoroughly vet each of our staff applicants which includes a face to face/Skype/Zoom interview, background check, references and social media search.

 - We require different types of staff references – including past employers and a family member, (parents and immediate family know an applicant’s entire life history).

 - All of our staff participates in an extensive training which covers the total camp experience from camper/staff interaction policies to dealing with homesickness to teaching a great and safe activity class.

 - On Opening Night, La Junta directors talk to the entire camp as well as individual cabin groups about personal safety and the importance of reporting uncomfortable situations.

 - We intensely communicate with campers and counselors about what is acceptable behavior (and what isn’t) and what to do in case of any issues.

 - We encourage Parent/Camper Pre-Camp Advocacy Talks.
 We urge parents to talk with their sons before camp about our shower and safety policies, appropriate behavior, and the importance of reporting any and all issues.
 This helps ensure campers know in advance what staff will be telling kids when they arrive.
 For example, shower time policies are provided to families before camp, so campers will be comfortable when they see things are happening just as expected.

-- We design and review our activity buildings and cabins to be open-concept spaces with no hidden spots.
+- We design and review our activity buildings and cabins to be open-concept spaces to prevent hidden spots.

 - We include Anti-Bullying Training and intervention skills in staff training.

 - We complete and review Camper Exit Surveys before our campers leave to gain more thorough knowledge of staff and camper experiences.

 A successful, fun camp experience is a grand mix of program, philosophy and implementation – including ever-evolving advancements in child safety and parent involvement and communication.
 Camp La Junta has a 90-year legacy of challenging ourselves to be the best, so that your kids experience the best!